cappsyco/ferrium/README.md

 This OS image is still heavily in flux and isn't suitable for production as changes and breakages are happening all the time.

 ### To do...
+* Setup default Flatpaks
-* Define some mildly opinionated desktop settings / theme choices
+* Apply some mildly opinionated desktop settings / theme choices
-* Define default Flatpaks
+* Pre-package Zed with appropriate extensions to help working with containers etc.
 * A million other things I don't know enough to know that I need to do yet

 ### Help!